 What Does the Ability to Maintain Balance Involve?

 Balance is a complex task made up of input and output from multiple systems in the body.
-We utilize what’s known as “sensorimotor control” to both take in information through the nervous system, and to translate that sensory information into coordinated motor control.
+We utilize what is known as “sensorimotor control” to both take in information through the nervous system and to translate that sensory information into coordinated motor control.

 That means that both your system for input (sensory ability) and your system for output (motor control) must be functioning and functioning well.
-If you’re not receiving good input from various sensory systems, or you are not translating that into an appropriate motor response, that’s when balance becomes a problem.
+If you are not receiving good input from various sensory systems, or you are not translating that into an appropriate motor response, balance becomes a problem.

 To take in information about our environment and body position, we rely on three sources of input:

 The visual system is pretty straightforward (really, it’s quite complex, but we’ll keep it straightforward for our purposes!).
 One of the primary drivers of balance and postural control is your visual input.
 Your brain takes in information about your body position relative to your environment through your vision and uses that input to react and adjust movement and balance accordingly.

 Losing vision as you age can be one of the largest factors in losing balance.
 Vision problems result in a deficit of essential input to the brain, which can result in a deficit in appropriate motor output to maintain balance.